-The Company leased two retail locations during the year, which were owned by companies controlled by the major shareholders of the Company.
-For the year ended February 3, 2018, the rent expense under these leases was, in the aggregate, \$175 (January 28, 2017 - \$217).
+For the year ended February 3, 2018, the Company leased two retail locations, which were owned by companies controlled by the major shareholders of the Company and incurred \$175 of rent expense under these leases.
 Effective November 2017, the leased locations are no longer owned by companies controlled by the major shareholders of the Company.

-The Company incurred \$342 in the year ended February 3, 2018 (January 28, 2017 - \$361) with professional service firms connected to certain members of the Board of Directors of the Company for fees in conjunction with general legal advice and other consultation.
+The Company incurred \$258 in the year ended February 2, 2019 (February 3, 2018 - \$342) with professional service firms connected to certain members of the Board of Directors of the Company for fees in conjunction with general legal advice and other consultation.